 - Final Fantasy IV: The standard version of Final Fantasy IV originally released for the Super Famicom in Japan.

 - Final Fantasy IV Easy Type: A rebalanced version of the game that is easier than the standard difficulty.
 Certain features and items, such as Cecil's Darkness ability, were also stripped from the game in order to further simplify it.
+Ailment-specific healing items, for example, were combined into a single, all-encompassing, more expensive healing item.
 Although it is believed that this is the version of the game originally released in North America as Final Fantasy II for the SNES, Final Fantasy II and Final Fantasy IV Easy Type have certain differences, such as thematic censorship, different removed abilities, and a completely different version of Zeromus.

 - Final Fantasy II: To prevent confusion among consumers, the original North American version of the game for the Super Nintendo was renamed because the Famicom games Final Fantasy II and Final Fantasy III weren't available outside of Japan at the time.
 This version of the game is largely identical to the Japanese Final Fantasy IV Easy Type edition of the game, but features additional cuts and alterations for the North American audience.
 Two of the more prominent cuts were removing certain story details about Fusoya being Cecil's uncle and Kain's desire to live in his father's footsteps as a Dragon Knight instead of being pushed into a life as a Black Knight.
 Some parts of the game were also censored, most notably references to death as well as scenes and dialogue that could have been considered "more PG-13 than PG".